SoftUni-Internal/interactive-content/EN/01-Exam/02-Mu-Online.md

 rat 10\|bat 20
 [/input]
 [output]
-You slew rat.
+You have slayed a rat.
-You slew bat.
+You have slayed a bat.
 You've made it!
 Bitcoins: 0
 Health: 70